TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

                 3. Profile changes not saved
                     - Invalid characters entered in profile details
                     - Unable to connect to server, failure to save details
+        5. **Post and View Leaderboard Ranking**:
+            - **Description**: This feature allows users to post and view leaderboard rankings based on their jogging performance.Users can compare their progress with others and motivate themselves to improve.
+            - **Primary actor(s)**: User
+            - **Main success scenario**:
+                1. User navigates to the "Leaderboard" section.
+                2. System retrieves and displays the leaderboard rankings based on jogging performance.
+                3. User posts their latest jogging statistics (e.g., distance, time, pace).
+                4. System updates the leaderboard and reflects the new ranking.
+                5. User reviews their position on the leaderboard and compares with others.
+            - **Failure scenario(s)**:
+                - 3a.
+No leaderboard data available: Display "No rankings available at the moment.
+Start jogging and post your stats to see your ranking!"
+                - 3b.
+Database error: Display "Unable to retrieve leaderboard rankings.
+Please try again later."
+                - 3c.
+Network issue: Display "Network error.
+Please check your internet connection and try again."
+                - 3d.
+Failed to post jogging stats: Display "Unable to post your jogging stats.
+Please check your input and try again."

 ### **3.4.
 Screen Mockups**